SherpadNdabambi/sherpadNdabambi/README.md

 ## Notes ##

-\* CodinGame ranking last updated on the 29th November, 2022
+\* CodinGame and Clash of Code! rankings last updated on the 29th November, 2022